Scotland women's national under-19 football team

 Scotland women's national under-19 football team represents Scotland at the UEFA Women's Under-19 Championship and the FIFA U-20 Women's World Cup.

 History

 UEFA Women's Under-19 Championship

 The Scottish team has participated in the UEFA Women's Under-19 Championship six times, but has yet to progress past the group stage.
 Scotland hosted the 2019 finals in July 2019.

 Minor Tournaments

+Current Squad

+The following players were named in the squad for a double header against Slovakia.